Best Film for the Canon EOS-1v

-The best film to use in your Canon EOS-1v is going to be based on the available light, lens, and type of film you want to use.
+The best film to use in your Canon EOS-1v will have to be based on your lens, available light, and if you want to use color or black & white.

-Kodak UltraMax 400 - This film handles a large range of lighting conditions well and is a good selection for a color film.
-Using Kodak UltraMax 400 you should have the ability to handhold the EOS-1v in just about all scenarios.
+Kodak UltraMax 400 - This film works well in a plethora of lighting conditions and is a terrific selection for a color 35mm film.
+Using Kodak UltraMax 400 you should be able to handhold the EOS-1v in the majority of situations.

-The images will have excellent skin tones and lean towards the warm side.
+The pictures will have terrific skin tones and is on the warm side.

-Lomography 800 - If you want a color film with an ISO of 800, there are only a small number of choices.
-For 35mm film emulsions targeted towards consumers, Lomography 800 is the sole available option.
+Lomography 800 - If you want an ISO 800 color film, there are only a few possible choices.
+This happens to be the only 35mm film targeted towards consumers.

-Kodak Portra 400 - Among enthusiasts online, Portra 400 is easily the most frequently used color negative 35mm film.
-Overexpose the film by 1 or 2-stops to get the overall look the film is known for.
+Kodak Portra 400 - By far the most popular color negative film among photography enthusiasts online.
+Overexpose it by 1 or 2-stops to get the rendering the film is known for.

 Black and White Film

 With reasonable costs and more than acceptable favorable to try in the Canon EOS-1v.